 Accordingly, this isn't a solution for those whose points are about to expire and are in need of a quick top-up, but it's a great way to keep your points flowing in – and by extension, your points expiry date in the distance.

 To make sure you don't miss out on points-earning opportunities online, installing the Qantas Shopping Points-Prompter plug-in for your web browser reminds you of any points-earning possibilities.

 5. Transfer any hotel points across to Qantas

 Somebody with enough frequent flyer points worth saving has most likely spent time staying in hotels, and may have racked up a small (or large) number hotel loyalty points – and those points could be converted into Qantas Frequent Flyer points to save the day.

 This is possible if you have at least 2,000 points in Accor Live Limitless (ALL), 5,000 points with World of Hyatt, 20,000 points in the Choice Privileges program, 10,000 points with Hilton Honors or IHG Rewards, or 3,000 points in Marriott Bonvoy.

 If so, you don’t need to convert your entire stash of hotel points across to Qantas Frequent Flyer – just the minimum amount possible, which keeps the Qantas balance alive.

 What about shopping at Woolworths?

-You can, of course, earn Qantas points for shopping at Woolworths, but it's a little convoluted – you earn a nominal 1 Woolworths Rewards point for each dollar you spend at Woolworths and partners (such as BWS), and once you've racked up 2,000 Woolworths Rewards points these can be converted into 10 Woolworths Dollars, which in turn can be swapped for 870 Qantas points.
+Members of the chain's Everyday Rewards program start by earning a nominal 1 Everyday Rewards point per dollar spent at Woolworths and partners (such as BWS), and once you've racked up 2,000 Everyday Rewards points, these can be converted into 1,000 Qantas Points.

 This is where a lot of people fall down – they shop at Woolies and think this automatically earns them Qantas Points.